LouisMazel/maz-ui/apps/docs/src/components/maz-link.md

 ## Icons

-You can add an icon on the left and right to the link text with the `left-icon` and `right-icon` props.
+You can add an icon on the left and right to the link text with the `start-icon` and `end-icon` props.

 For more information about the icons, please check the [MazBtn](./maz-btn.md#icons) page.

 <ComponentDemo>
-  <MazLink left-icon="home" :right-icon="MazCheck"> View product detail </MazLink>
+  <MazLink start-icon="home" :end-icon="MazCheck"> View product detail </MazLink>

 <template #code>